BitcoinSchema/1sat-ordinals/directories.md

 | `txid` (64 hex) | Treated as that transaction’s first resolvable content output |
 | `ord://…` | Same as the forms above with an optional `ord://` prefix (stripped) |

-[Content references](content-ref.md) reuse these forms for `ref=ordfs` pointer bodies.

 ## Recursive resolution

 `GET /content/{pointer}[:seq]/filepath}` drives directory walk:

 1. Load the root pointer.
-If content type is not `ord-fs/json`, serve the bytes as a normal file (including one-hop [content-ref](content-ref.md) follow when applicable).
+If content type is not `ord-fs/json`, serve the bytes as a normal file.
 2. If it **is** a directory and **filepath is empty**:
    - With **`?raw`**: return the directory JSON (`Content-Type: ord-fs/json`).
    - Else if map has **`.`**: load that pointer and serve it (in place).